bienflorencia/yaguarundi_IDM/README.md

   - [Model](/model): model file in BUGS language
   - [Docs](/docs): model definitions + diagnostics + outputs + figures

 This work is available under [CC-BY license](https://creativecommons.org/licenses/by/4.0/deed.en).
-If you reuse these scripts for your work, please cite our pre-print:
+If you reuse these scripts for your work, please cite our paper:

-Grattarola, F., Bowler, D., & Keil, P. (2022, April 29).
-Integrating presence-only and presence-absence data to model changes in species geographic ranges: An example of yaguarundí in Latin America. https://doi.org/10.32942/osf.io/67c4u
+Grattarola, F., Bowler, D. E., & Keil, P. (2023).
+Integrating presence-only and presence–absence data to model changes in species geographic ranges: An example in the Neotropics.
+Journal of Biogeography, 00, 1– 15. [https://doi.org/10.1111/jbi.14622](https://doi.org/10.1111/jbi.14622)